The Two Thought Processes When Using Emotional Intelligence

 What the impulsive autopilot mind does however, is continues to treat them as real threats, which produces anxiety.

-What all this turmoil on a daily basis does, is punishes our mental and physical well-being.
+The result of what all this emotional turmoil and drama on a daily basis does, is punishes our mental and physical well-being.

-What making snap judgments as a result of intuition and emotion does, is feels real because they’re immediate and convincing.
+What making snap judgments as a result of emotional intuition does, is feels real because they’re immediate and convincing.
 These reactions however aren’t always right.

 To Think With Intention